June 16, 2020

 Upcoming Dhara (Chair) Courses

-If you are interested in participating in our upcoming Dhara training, the next online course will be at the start of July; more details can be found below.
+If you are interested in participating in our upcoming Dhara training; more details can be found below.
 We invite you to get in touch with any questions you may have.